-rating playgrounds means opening up a space for an unprescribed play that is not captured by calculation of time, where the time passes differently and where dis-identifications turn into invocations.
-How can autonomy be rethought from a position of a different kind To return to the question of state politics including Nonof game, a different kind of play beyond the men-run, Aligned Movement, we could ask a simple question: How state-based theatre of operation that we witness in Jicome NAM survived (in whatever form)?
-And add a counhan's films?
-I would like to think of our gathering as a ter-question: how come Tricontinentalism was crushed? site of unprescribed play with a lot of space for women Why was Mehdi Ben Barka murdered?
-Was it not for the who never boarded an airplane, and for planetary polifact that the political horizon of Tricontinentalism was tics from the perspective of the invisible matter.
+I am remembering now Temitayo's playground-intervention.
+Playgrounds can be restricting and dull.
+Liberating playgrounds means opening up a space for an unprescribed play that is not captured by calculation of time, where the time passes differently and where dis-identifications turn into invocations.
+How can autonomy be rethought from a position of a different kind of game, a different kind of play beyond the men-run, state-based theatre of operation that we witness in Jihan's films?
+I would like to think of our gathering as a site of unprescribed play with a lot of space for women who never boarded an airplane, and for planetary politics from the perspective of the invisible matter.

 The Otolith Group.
-Otolith I (2003), film still.
+Otolith I (2003), film still